 The science is clear that we need a lot more solar.
 But, where are we going to put all these panels, and will they come at the expense of food production?
 Which communities stand to benefit from this energy revolution, and which will get the short end of the stick?

 Not all crops thrive underneath panels.
-A project in Massachusetts had better results with cranberries than blueberries, and peppers in Arizona have done especially well.
+A project in Massachusetts had better results with cranberries than blueberries, conversely peppers in Arizona have done especially well.
 It seems that leafy greens, potatoes, and carrots are some of the best-suited crops for agrivoltaics, since the shade helps them thrive.

 “It’s not so much about green energy at all, but economics”